commoncrawl/cc-host-index/README.md

 web host, combining aggregated information from the columnar index, the web graph, and our raw crawler logs.

+*This document discusses the testing v2 version of this dataset -- it will change before its final release.*

 ## Example questions this index can answer

 - What's our history of crawling a particular website, or group of websites?